-5. "drain" means a drain used for the drainage of one building or of any buildings or yards appurtenant to buildings within the same curtilage (see Water Industry Act 1991 s 219).
+7. "drain" means a drain used for the drainage of one building or of any buildings or yards appurtenant to buildings within the same curtilage (see Water Industry Act 1991 Section 219).

-6. "effective discharge point" means point of discharge which has been specifically designed to discharge the foul sewage or surface water and for which there is a legal right to discharge.
-This can be another sewer or, provided that there is a legal right to discharge, a watercourse or an area of land or another infiltration drainage component (see A.8).
+8. "effective discharge point" means point of discharge which has been specifically designed to discharge the foul sewage or surface water, and for which there is a legal right to discharge.
+This can be to another sewer or (provided that there is a legal right to discharge) to a natural watercourse, an area of land or an infiltration drainage component (see A7).

-7. "freeboard" means the distance between the design water level and the top of a structure, provided as a precautionary safety measure against early system failure.
+9. "freeboard" means the distance between the design water level and the top of a structure, provided as a precautionary safety measure against early system failure.

-8. "inspection chamber" means a chamber on a drain or sewer that provides access for cleaning and inspection equipment, but does not permit entry by personnel.
+10. "inspection chamber" means a chamber on a drain or sewer with working space at ground level only, used to introduce equipment for testing, inspection and maintenance.

-9. "lateral drain" means that part of the drain which is between the point of demarcation, or the boundary of the property it serves, and the sewer.
+11. "lateral drain" means that part of the drain which is between the point of demarcation (e.g., demarcation chamber), or the boundary of the property it serves, and the sewer.

-Guidance on whether pipes are lateral drains can be found on the Water UK website (https://www.water.org.uk/publications/reports/guide-transfer-private-sewers-regulations-2011) and this is also provides guidance on whether pipes are potentially sewers or lateral drains.
+Guidance on whether pipes are lateral drains can be found 'Guide to Transfer of Private Sewers Regulations 2011' and this is also provides guidance on whether pipes are potentially sewers or lateral drains.